jafferkimitei/yunghavy/README.md

 - **Web Development:** Building responsive and user-friendly web applications using the latest technologies.
 - **Data Cleaning and Visualization:** Organizing and visualizing data to extract meaningful insights.
 - **UI/UX Design:** Creating intuitive and engaging user interfaces with tools like Figma and Adobe XD.
-- **Photographer and Cinematographer:** Capturing stunning visuals and creating cinematic experiences.
 - **Open Source Contributions:** Contributing to projects that align with my interests and skills.

 ![](./giphy.webp)